Everything you need to create, deploy, and share ML models.

 The SDK automatically serializes your model.
 Supported frameworks for SDK export: scikit-learn, XGBoost, LightGBM, and CatBoost.
 Other frameworks (TensorFlow/Keras, PyTorch, statsmodels) can be imported via the web UI Import Wizard.

-pip install mldash-sdk
+!pip install mldash-sdk

 import mldash